Rainy season japan: When and How to prepare?

 Source: Japan Meteorological Agency

-It’s useful to have an app with a rain cloud radar function.
-This is especially handy during sudden downpours, as the rain often stops a few minutes later.
+It’s useful to have an app with a rain cloud radar function, especially during the rainy season Japan experiences each year.
+This is particularly handy during sudden downpours, as the rain often stops just a few minutes later.
 It’s common to arrive at the station, walk through heavy rain, and then find it barely raining five minutes later.
 Having an app like the ones mentioned below can be very convenient.
-Both apps provide weather updates for your current location every 5 to 10 minutes, so it’s important to choose the one that works best for you.
+Both apps provide weather updates for your current location every 5 to 10 minutes.

 Weathernews